leecrossley/cordova-plugin-game-center/README.md

 This plugin allows developers to utilise the iOS Game Center in their Cordova / PhoneGap app.

-The code under active development and currently only has support for [auth](#auth).
-Functionality to send scores and show leaderboards will be added very soon.
+The code under active development and currently has support for [auth](#auth) and [submitting a score](#submit-score).
+Functionality to support showing leaderboards will be added soon.

 ### Before you start